 MBSD processes (1) to-be-announced ("TBA") transactions, which are trades for which the actual identities of and/or the number of pools underlying each trade are not agreed to at the time of trade execution and (2) specified pool trades, which are trades for which all pool data is agreed upon by the Members at the time of execution.
-TBA transactions are comprised of (i) settlement balance order destined trades ("SBOD trades"), (iii) trade-for-trade transactions, (iii) stipulated trades, and (iv) TBA options trades.
+TBA transactions are comprised of (i) settlement balance order destined trades ("SBOD trades"), (ii) trade-for-trade transactions, (iii) stipulated trades, and (iv) TBA options trades.

-MBSD's processing of these eligible transactions, which are pass-through mortgage-backed securities issued or guaranteed by Government National Mortgage Association ("Ginnie Mae"), Federal National Mortgage Association ("Freddie Mac"), consists of the following steps: trade matching, novation, TBA Netting, the Do Not Allocate ("DNA") process, electronic pool notification allocation, pool comparison, Pool Netting, pool conversion and settlement.
+MBSD's processing of these eligible transactions, which are pass-through mortgage-backed securities issued or guaranteed by Government National Mortgage Association ("Ginnie Mae"), Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac"), consists of the following steps: trade matching, novation, TBA Netting, the Do Not Allocate ("DNA") process, electronic pool notification allocation, pool comparison, Pool Netting, pool conversion and settlement.